St. Michael's Church, Mumbai: Novena

-St. Michael's sees a large number of people on Wednesdays every week, when novena prayers to Our Lady of Perpetual Succour are held throughout the day.
-These services are attended by people of all faiths.
-Devotees believe that visiting the Church on nine consecutive Wednesdays (Novena) will grant their wishes.
+On Wednesdays novena prayers to Our Lady of Perpetual Succour are held.
 Some of them offer wax figures of what they desire; for example, a wax house.
-According to Father Hugh Fonseca, around 40-50,000 devotees visit the church every week.
+A priest, Hugh Fonseca, said around 40-50,000 devotees visit the church every week.

-The weekly Novena services were started in 1948, when Father Edward Placidus Fernandes from Bombay noticed a similar ritual celebrating Our Lady of Perpetual Succour at Belfast, Northern Ireland, during his visit to Europe.
-Fr.
-Fernandes brought with him a picture touched to the original icon at Rome.
-On 8 September 1948, the Birthday of Mary (concurrent with a Wednesday that year), Fr.
-Fernandes, as a vicar, held the first Novena services.
-Initially, only two services were held every Wednesday.
-But now, from 8:30AM to 10:30PM, thirteen services are held and in various languages: English, Konkani, Marathi, Tamil and Hindi.
-In 2014, A painting of the Our Lady of Perpetual Succor was gifted to St. Michaels by the Vatican.
-The painting is an authentic, hand-painted version of the original icon in Rome.

 Reported "Bleeding" Christ picture

 On 27 June 2008, thousands of devotees visited St. Michael's to see the picture of Jesus called "the Divine Mercy".
 The picture showed some red spots which were believed to be blood near the heart of Jesus.
 The spots were noticed on the day at 08:30PM, on the occasion of the feast of Our Lady of Perpetual Help, and were termed a "miracle" by devotees.
 Not only Christians, but also Hindus and Muslims from Maharashtra and the neighboring states of Goa, Karnataka, and Gujarat, visited the Church to catch a glimpse of the picture.
 The queue to entering St. Michael's extended more than a kilometer.

 Parish Priest Father Raphael and Father Doneth D'Souza from the St. Michael's church as well as Archbishop cardinal Oswald Gracias declined the miracle claim.
 Fr.
 D'Souza explained: "It's not a blood stain and it's also not a miracle.
 Every image of Divine Mercy has a red halo around the heart and in this case, the red colour has run because of the moisture in the air.
 It will look like a blood stain, but it's not."

 The image was removed and sent to a scientific analysis on the orders of Oswald Gracias.
 The result of that study was released in the September archdiocesan weekly and it said that the tests "established that there are no traces of blood in the red rays emanating from the Heart of Jesus in this image of Divine Mercy".
 Monsoon humidity and changes in the air quality were the suspected causes.
 Oswald Gracias did not explain the exact reasons.